This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You will be taken to a room where you can rest.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be able to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be able to go home.
 A bandage and protective clear plastic eye shield may be used to cover your eye.
 This will help remind you to not rub or touch your eye.

 - Antibiotics: These eyedrops help prevent an infection caused by bacteria.